 but ceftibuten has marginal activity.
 None of the oral cephalosporins

 are reliable against intermediately susceptible or penicillin-resistant S pneumoniae.
-Like
+Similar to

 other members of this class, these drugs are ineffective against

 enterococci and Listeria monocytogenes.
-The one available fifth-generation cephalosporin, ceftaroline, is unique in that it represents the only -lactam with in vitro activity against methicillin-resistant S aureus.
-Unlike other -lactams, ceftaroline binds PBP2a, a penicillin binding protein encoded by the mecA gene in methicillin-resistant S aureus.
-The spectrum of activity approximates that of ceftriaxone, thus it is inactive against P aeruginosa, Acinetobacter spp, and B fragilis.
+The one available fifth-generation cephalosporin, ceftaroline, is unique in that it represents the only beta-lactam with in vitro activity against methicillin-resistant S aureus.
+Unlike other beta-lactams, ceftaroline binds PBP2a, a penicillin binding protein encoded by the mecA gene in methicillin-resistant S aureus.
+The gram-negative spectrum of activity approximates that of ceftriaxone, thus it is inactive against P aeruginosa, Acinetobacter spp, and B fragilis.

 Pharmacokinetics & Administration

-The intravenous third- and fourth-generation agents distribute into extracellular fluid and reach levels in the cerebrospinal fluid exceeding those needed to inhibit susceptible pathogens.
-At the present time, the cerebrospinal fluid penetration of ceftaroline is unknown.
+The intravenous third- and fourth-generation agents distribute into extracellular fluid and reach levels in the cerebrospinal fluid exceeding those needed to inhibit susceptible pathogens, particularly in the presence of inflamed meninges.
+At the present time, the cerebrospinal fluid penetration of ceftaroline is unknown and the drug has not been studied in the treatment of meningitis.
 The half-lives of these drugs are

 variable, resulting in differing dosage needs